Troubleshoot event transmission issues from a data source

-If you are using on-premises Citrix Virtual Apps and Desktops, you must add your Sites to Citrix Workspace and configure Site aggregation.
+If you are using on-premises Citrix Virtual Apps and Desktops, you must add your sites to Citrix Workspace and configure site aggregation.
 Citrix Analytics automatically discovers the Sites added to Citrix Workspace.
 For more information, see Aggregate on-premises virtual apps and desktops in workspaces.

-If you are using a StoreFront deployment for your Sites, configure your StoreFront servers to enable Citrix Workspace app to send user events to Citrix Analytics.
+If you are using a StoreFront deployment for your sites, configure your StoreFront servers to enable Citrix Workspace app to send user events to Citrix Analytics.
 Ensure that the StoreFront version is 1906 or later.
-If you do not configure the StoreFront server, Citrix Analytics fails to receive user events from Citrix Virtual Apps and Desktops.
+If you do not configure the StoreFront server, Citrix Analytics fails to receive user events from on-premises Citrix Virtual Apps and Desktops.
 To configure StoreFront deployment, see the Citrix Analytics service article in the StoreFront documentation.

 Onboard your data sources as mentioned in the following articles: